plausible/docs/docs/top-referrers.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 The "**Top Sources**" report displays acquisition channels, referral sources and marketing campaigns that drive traffic to your website.
-This information helps you understand where your traffic originates, which referral sources are most effective and how specific marketing campaigns perform.
+This information helps you understand which referral sources are most effective and how specific marketing campaigns perform.

 You can click on any individual entry within the "**Top Sources**" report to segment your audience by that source and view the best performing landing pages or highest converting goals.
 Click the "**Details**" button to access additional insights such as the visit duration and bounce rate for the individual entry.
 In the "**Details**" view, you can sort and arrange your data in ascending or descending order by clicking any metric heading.